kmurata798/Core-Git-Branching/README.md

 would be a good idea.
 They may change their minds in the future.
 Probably best to keep this in a new feature branch.

-Add a character on a new feature branch.
+Add a New Feature branch where you can incorporate the zoo keeper.

 - Be sure you're on the `develop` branch: `git status`
   - If not, run `git checkout develop`